shammishailaj/myex/README.md

 ## Welcome to MyEx

-This is a project to save all my experiences
+This is a project to save all my experiences.
+If you are reading this on [Github](https://github.com/shammishailaj/) you can go to [Github Pages](https://shammishailaj.github.io/myex) as it might not display correctly here.

 - [Alpine Linux](alpine-linux/)
 - [Docker](docker/)